 The Scottish Scone: the ultimate quick bread

-I think many people forget this is a simple farmhouse food, to be rustled up at the last minute if uninvited guests suddenly turn up for tea.
-It is a simple quick bread that can be served with good butter and jam or go for the ultimate local delicacy of the West Country, a Cream Tea.
+I think many people forget that the scone is really a version of bread.
+It is a simple food that you can rustle up at the last minute if uninvited guests suddenly turn up for tea.
+They can be served either just with a good butter or butter and jam.
+The deliciousness lies in everything being freshly produced and good quality.
+The ultimate local delicacy of the West Country, the Cream Tea, usually includes freshly bakes scones served with clotted cream and home-made strawberry jam.

 There are many, many different recipes for scones.
 Some recipes use eggs, some don’t.
 Everybody seems to have a closely guarded secret to make sure their scones are the best.
-My secret ingredients are free and can be added at any me – confidence and care.
-I personally don’t use egg as I view scones as a quick bread – the simpler the btter.
+My secret ingredients are free – it is is all about confidence and care.
+I personally don’t use egg as I view scones as a quick bread – the simpler the better.

 Be confident that you will make the best scones and they will be sensational.
 Care about them, using good quality ingredients, and they will reward you with their deliciousness.
-If you worry, something will go wrong – perhaps the worry is transmitted through the fingers.
+If you worry, something will go wrong – perhaps your worry transmits itself through the fingers.
 I remember my heavy, lumpy offerings when a scone novice.
 Just keep practising.
 This recipe for plain scones is pretty fool-proof.
+THe key is to understand what is happening to the ingredients at each stage of the process.
+Master that and your scones will always be delicious.

 A scone is a form of bread, the core complex carbohydrate of the British diet.
 Today this humble quick-baked staple food has reached an almost mythical status of importance at the English tea table.